 - The type of web browser you use (eg Internet Explorer, Mozilla Firefox)

 The data collected is aggregated and is not personally identifiable.
 IP addresses are masked so that they cannot be used to identify individuals.
-Our web analytics will also respect any “do not track” setting you might have set on your browser.
+TANZ eCampus web analytics will also respect any “do not track” setting that might have set on the browser.

-You can choose to opt out of our tracking cookies without affecting your ability to use the site although this may prevent you from taking full advantage of the site.
+Tracking cookies may be opted out of, without affecting the ability to use the website, although it may prevent taking full advantage of the site.

-We use social networking services such as Twitter, Facebook, LinkedIn and YouTube to communicate with the public about our work, services, programmes and courses.
-When you communicate with us using these services, the social networking service may collect your personal information for its own purposes.
+TANZ eCampus uses social networking services such as Twitter, Facebook, LinkedIn and YouTube to communicate with the public about work, services, programmes and courses.
+These social networking services may collect personal information for its own purposes, when they are used to communicate with TANZ eCampus.

-These services may track your use of our website on those pages where their links are displayed.
-If you are logged in to those services (including any Google service) while using our site, their tracking will be associated with your profile with them.
+These services may track use of the TANZ eCampus website on those pages where their links are displayed.
+If these services are logged into (including any Google service) while using the TANZ eCampus website, tracking will be associated with the individual’s profile with them.

-These services have their own privacy policies which are independent of ours.
+These services have their own privacy policies which are independent of TANZ eCampus.

-3.3 Disclosure of Personal Information re Students or Staff to Third Parties
+6.3 Disclosure of Personal Information re Learners to Third Parties

-Enquiries from other agencies normally come with a clear statement that the individual has authorised the request or a clear reference to the enquirer’s statutory right to the information.
+Enquiries from other agencies normally come with either a clear statement that the individual has authorised the request, or a clear reference to the enquirer’s statutory right to the information.
+The requesting agency should provide proof of authorisation prior to the information being provided.

 If an enquiry of this sort is made verbally (in person or by phone), the enquiry should be accepted but NOT answered immediately.
 The name, designation or rank, and contact phone number of the enquirer should be taken and the details of the request and the reference or reason carefully noted.
-The information can then be researched and further advice sought from the Privacy Officer.
+The information can then be researched and further advice sought from the Privacy Officer or authorisation sought from the individual whose personal information is being requested.

-Many requests are from parents, relatives, and friends wanting to get in touch with students.
-Addresses and other contact details should NOT be disclosed except in emergencies.
-Not all such requests are innocent or well-intentioned; some students have good reason for keeping their contact details private.
+Many requests are from parents, relatives, and friends wanting to get in touch with learners.
+Addresses and other contact details should NOT be disclosed unless authorised by the individual.
+Not all such requests are innocent or well-intentioned; some learners have good reason for keeping their contact details private.

 General, non-urgent enquiries should be politely declined with a brief explanation that TANZ eCampus policy protects the information requested from casual disclosure.

-The enquirer should be told that it might not be easy or quick to contact the student or staff member and that no guarantee of delivery can be given.
+The enquirer should be told that it might not be easy or quick to contact the learner or staff member and that no guarantee of delivery can be given.

-The message should then be conveyed to the student as directly and quickly as possible either in person or in writing.
+The message should then be conveyed to the learner as directly and quickly as possible.

 Delivery of genuine emergency, ‘life and death’ messages should be arranged as quickly and calmly as possible through a senior member of staff (for example, the Privacy Officer, Director or Manager).